 In addition to making decisions regarding property and/or asset management on behalf of their dependent, becoming a legal guardian in Manhattan also imposes responsibility upon that guardian for various other aspects of their dependent’s life.
 Depending on the circumstances, this might include ensuring that taxes and bills are paid on time, filing tax returns on the individual’s behalf, and handling investments in a way that serves the person’s fiduciary interests.

-Applying to become the guardian of an incapacitated adult in Manhattan first requires filing a petition for guardianship with the state Supreme Court, in accordance with the rules set out in Article 81 of New York Mental Hygiene Law.
+Applying to become the guardian of an incapacitated adult in Manhattan first requires filing a petition for guardianship with the state Supreme Court.
 This petition serves as a formal request for the court to appoint a guardian who would make important decisions regarding healthcare and personal welfare for the specified individual, a guardian of the property who would control financial matters, or both.

-Article 81 also explains the proper protocol for guardianship hearings.
-It states that the court will appoint an evaluator who will meet with the proposed ward, examine their living situation and level of disability, and make a recommendation to the court about whether establishing guardianship would be appropriate.
+The court will then appoint an evaluator who will meet with the proposed ward, examine their living situation and level of disability, and make a recommendation to the court about whether establishing guardianship would be appropriate.
 During an ensuing hearing, the petitioner should be prepared to present clear and convincing evidence demonstrating not only the proposed ward’s incapacity to manage their own affairs, but also the likelihood that living without a guardian would lead to that person causing undue harm to themselves or their finances.

 With relatively few exceptions, becoming a guardian of a cognitively incapacitated person in Manhattan is an arrangement that will last for the rest of one’s life.
 With that in mind, it is worth discussing your options with legal counsel before committing time and resources to pursuing this course of action.